oyasi1/oyasi1/README.md

 - 👋 Hi, I’m @oyasi1
-- 👀 I’m a Tech Lover
+- 👀 I’m a Front-End Developer
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on cool Stuff
 - 📫 How to reach me 08133285477, oyasifrank@gmail.com